mctools/simplebuild/doc/source/usage.rst

 Before diving into all the details in later sections, we will in the following go through a small usage example.
-The code in this example will not do anything useful in itself, and is merely meant to illustrate how one might lay out files for a given project, use the main simplebuild command ``sb`` to configure and build everything, and finally invoke a few of the resulting commands.
+The code in this example will not do anything useful in itself, and is merely meant to illustrate how one might lay out files for a given project or task, use the main simplebuild command ``sb`` to configure and build everything, and finally invoke a few of the resulting commands.

 Example project files
 =====================

 The following lists all the files in our little (silly) user project.
-Our example directory contains a ``simplebuild.cfg`` file, as well as three "packages", named ``SomePkgA``, ``SomePkgB``, and ``SomePkgC`` - each kept in their separate subdirectory of the same name as the package (the subdirectory name actually *defines* the name of the package).
+Technically, these files are spread over three simplebuild *packages* and these packages are collected in a single simplebuild *bundle*.
+Our example directory thus contains a :ref:`simplebuild.cfg <sbdotcfg>` file (exactly one such is always associated with a *bundle*), as well as three *packages*, named ``SomePkgA``, ``SomePkgB``, and ``SomePkgC`` -- each kept in their separate subdirectory of the same name as the package (the subdirectory name actually *defines* the name of the package).
 In addition to code files, each package subdirectory contains a ``pkg.info`` file, with information about the dependencies of the given package.

 .. include:: ../build/autogen_projectexample_files.rst

 Building the project
 ====================

-To build our example project, we simply step into the project directory where we have the ``simplebuild.cfg`` file by issuing a command like ``cd /some/where/example_project`` (it is also OK to step into any sub-directory under that directory).
+To build our example project, we simply step into the directory where we have the :ref:`simplebuild.cfg <sbdotcfg>` file by issuing a command like ``cd /some/where/example_project`` (it is also OK to step into any sub-directory under that directory).
+Technically this directory is the *package root* of our package *bundle*.
 Then we simply invoke ``sb`` with no arguments to perform the build (this includes both configuration, build, and installation steps of more traditional setups):

 .. include:: ../build/autogen_projectexample_cmdout_sb.txt
   :literal: